awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

 When your network has high latency, or conditions exist that cause an operation to be retried, using long timeout values and a high number of retries can cause some SDK operations to seem unresponsive.

-.. note:: The version of the the SDK that targets the portable class library (PCL) uses the `HttpClient
+.. note:: The version of the SDK that targets the portable class library (PCL) uses the `HttpClient
    <http://msdn.microsoft.com/en-us/library/system.net.http.httpclient%28v=vs.110%29.aspx>`_ class
    instead of the :classname:`HttpWebRequest` class, and supports the `Timeout
    <https://msdn.microsoft.com/en-us/library/system.net.http.httpclient.timeout%28v=vs.110%29.aspx>`_